All Undergraduate Students

 Prior to searching for courses and mapping a plan for the upcoming semester, students should thoroughly review their degree evaluation and academic transcript.
 When run correctly, the degree evaluation provides a snapshot of all the requirements that need to be satisfied in order for a student to graduate with their intended degree.
 Students who were admitted to UNCG prior to Fall 2014 will use the CAPP degree evaluation system.
 All other students will use the DegreeWorks degree evaluation.
 Look for any items marked as NO (CAPP degree evaluation) or missing a check mark (blue or red on DegreeWorks evaluation).
 These are outstanding requirements that need to be met, and they should be indicated as such on the graduation plan.
 Below are some resources to help with understanding how to interpret a DegreeWorks degree evaluation:

-If you were admitted into the Health Studies program before fall 2015, click here (PDF) for your HSO Graduation plan.
+If you were admitted into the Health Studies program before fall 2015, please contact the Department of Public Health Education your HSO Graduation plan.

 Students can access their BOX folder by: